-David, a man after God’s very own heart, killed the innocent (Bathsheba’s husband) and spared the guilty (Saul).
+After God’s very own heart, David, a man, killed the innocent (Bathsheba’s husband) and spared the guilty (Saul).

 So what happened?
 Why the two occurrences?

-In scenario one, it would be normal to think it justice to kill your enemy, especially when the enemy falls into your hands with no effort on your part.
-But this truth was not obvious to David.
-He could not touch the anointed of the Lord, who the Lord had chosen.
+In scenario one, it would be reasonable to think it justice to kill your enemy, especially when the enemy falls into your hands with no effort on your part.
+But this truth was not apparent to David.
+He could not touch the anointed of the Lord, whom the Lord had chosen.
 Every person is God’s anointed, whether they have discovered it or not.
 No matter how they have hurt you—whether being the cause of your demotion or taking your job—do not touch the anointed of the Lord.
 Let the Lord take vengeance on your behalf.